oneapi-src/oneDNN/rfcs/20201105-attribute-num-threads/README.md

 In the context of primitive cache, the number of threads passed by primitive attributes will be used to construct the cache key.
-In means that two primitives created using different `num_threads` will both be stored in the cache as separate implementations.
+In means that two primitives created using different `max_num_threads` will both be stored in the cache as separate implementations.

 Since the implementation of this RFC can target oneDNN v2.1 at the least, it is proposed to introduce the new API into `dnnl_threadpool.hpp`, where Threadpool-specific API is introduced.

 Pros:
 - Ability to have different problem decompositions for different primitives;